dstapleton92/this-meets-arrow/README.md

 >let person = new Person();
 >2.
 If call or apply is used then *this* will reference the explicitly specified object.
 >let person = Person.call(obj);
 >3.
-If a function is called on a context object then *this* is that context object.
+If a method is called on an object then *this* will refer to that object.
 >obj.printPlacesLived();
 >4.
 Otherwise, *this* will reference the global object or if in strict mode, will reference undefined.
 >let person = Person();